 Capital assets are defined by the City as assets with an initial cost of \$5,000 or more and an estimated useful life of more than one year.
+With respect to the Department, utility plant is stated at cost and includes plant and equipment with an initial cost of \$5,000 or more and an estimated useful life of more than one year.
+Cost generally includes materials, labor and an allocation of overhead costs.
 The cost of normal repairs and maintenance that do not add to the value of the asset or materially extend assets lives are not capitalized.
-Assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Assets are recorded at historical cost or estimated historical cost if historical cost is not available.
 Interest incurred during the construction phase of proprietary fund type's and the Department's capital assets is reflected in the capitalized value of the asset constructed, net of interest earned on the invested proceeds over the same period.
-During fiscal year ending June 30, 2006, the City capitalized \$927 of interest.
+During fiscal year ending June 30, 2007, the City capitalized \$2,315 of interest.